tyu008/agisdk/README.md

 ## Submitting to the Leaderboard

-The AGI SDK allows you to submit your agent's performance to the [RealEvals.xyz](https://realevals.xyz) leaderboard:
+The AGI SDK allows you to submit your agent's performance to the [RealEvals.xyz](https://realevals.xyz) leaderboard - the Realistic Evaluations for Agents Leaderboard (REAL).
+This benchmark features fully-deterministic websites with realistic designs and functionality, ensuring consistent and fair agent evaluation.

+The REAL benchmark includes:
+- High-fidelity websites built with modern web technologies
+- Practical goals written by humans
+- Fully deterministic environments for consistent evaluation
+- Varying difficulty levels (easy, medium, hard categories)

 1. **Create an account**: Visit [RealEvals.xyz](https://realevals.xyz) and sign up for an account, then visit your profile page.